-Reiff is the co-founder of Kickstand Comedy Space and a member of indie teams TUNNEL (Stumptown Improv Festival) and Biz Caj (Friday Night Fight Grand Champion).
+Reiff is the co-founder of Kickstand Comedy Space and a member of indie teams TUNNEL (Stumptown Improv Festival, Out of Bounds Comedy Festival) and Biz Caj (Friday Night Fight Grand Champion).

 He has been coaching and teaching in Portland since 2014 and can't get enough of it.

 Kara has been performing, studying, teaching and coaching improv comedy since 2001.
 In 2005 she moved to Chicago where she attended training centers at IO Chicago and The Annoyance Theater.
 Her instructors included Joe Bill, Noah Gregoropoulos, Dina Facklace and Rich Sohn.
 Performances include: Harold team, Search Party (iO Chicago), Kids with Feelings and Mustang Repair (The Playground Theater Chicago) and an Original Concept show, Drag Kings of Comedy (Second City, Donny's Skybox and Del Close Marathon) Carpeted After hours (Chicago Sketch Fest) and most recently with The International Ensemble (Vancouver International Improv Festival, Vancouver, B.C.).